A4.576 Penalty for enablers of offshore tax evasion or non-compliance

 A civil penalty may be charged 1 on those who deliberately enable offshore tax evasion or other non-compliance by another person.
-This applies to income tax, capital gains tax and inheritance tax where another person commits a relevant offence or engages in conduct which makes him liable to a relevant civil penalty, and the enabler has encouraged, assisted or otherwise facilitated that conduct2.
+This applies to income tax, capital gains tax and inheritance tax where another person commits a 'relevant offence' or engages in conduct which makes them liable to a 'relevant civil penalty' (see below), and the enabler has encouraged, assisted or otherwise facilitated that conduct2.
 The rules apply to acts or omissions occurring on or after 1 January 2017.

-HMRC may use its existing information powers, as amended3, for the purpose of checking a person's liability to a penalty, see Division A6.6, and will also have the power to publish information about the enabler.
-The other person has carried out 'offshore tax evasion or other non-compliance'.
+HMRC may use its existing information powers under FA 2008, Sch 36, as amended, for the purpose of checking a person's liability to a penalty3.
+See below.
+HMRC also has the power to publish information about the enabler4.
+See below.

-(a) cheating the public revenue involving offshore activity
+• cheating the public revenue 'involving offshore activity'

 To continue reading